Xewdy444/Playwright-reCAPTCHA/README.md

 All solvers return the `g-recaptcha-response` token, which is required for form submissions.

 It's important to note that reCAPTCHA v3 uses a token-based scoring system.
 Each user's token is automatically assigned a score based on their interactions with the website.
 The score is used to determine the likelihood of the user being a human or a bot.
-The token is then passed to the website server, and the website owner decides what action to take based on the score.
+The token is then passed to the web server, and the website owner decides what action to take based on the score.

 # Installation
 ```